 SunStream customers elect the products and services they use, and sign 3-year renewable contractual agreements.
 Fees are set annually and collected as standard monthly charges.
-Fees from consulting and project work are collected monthly in arrears as services are delivered, and revenue from pass-through expenses are collected monthly in arrears as vendor invoices are paid.
-Our business model strives to fully recover operating expenses.
+Fees from consulting and project work are collected monthly as services are delivered, and revenue from pass-through expenses are collected monthly as vendor invoices are paid.
+Our business model is based on the cooperative principal, and the goal each year is to fully recover operating expenses.